DavidJCobb/wmp-svg/lab/wmplayer.md

 * Accordingly, "loop" cycles from each end of the playlist to the other, and "shuffle" randomizes playback order.
 "Previous" and "next" buttons are offered as well.

+### Usage notes

+* Windows Media Player uses a 500% fast-forward speed ([source](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/wmp/controls-fastforward)), but we default our fast-forward speed to 400% because Gecko will mute media if it has a playback rate outside the range [25%, 400%].
+You can set `fastForwardSpeed` to change the speed (the value you specify must be greater than `1` i.e. 100% speed).

 ## `WMPlayerSliderElement`

 A custom element that acts a slider.
 Simple enough.
 This is depended on by `WMPlayerElement`.